fossasia/publiccode.asia/site/content/openletter.en.md

 >
 > **"Implement legislation requiring that publicly financed software developed for public sector must be made publicly available under a Free and Open Source Software licence."**

-Following people have signed the letter already and agreed to have their signature be public.
-Will you be the next?

 [fs]: https://fsfe.org/freesoftware/basics/summary.html "Free Software gives everybody the rights to use, study, share and improve software.
 These rights help support other fundamental freedoms like freedom of speech, press and privacy."